DOVER KENT ARCHIVES

 DOVER POLICE COURT

-William Burville was charged with assaulting George Pudney of the "Britannia," public-house. from the deposition of the complainant, the assault appears to have arisen from the defendant's having gone into Pudney's house in an intoxicated state, at a late hour in he evening, and requested to have some beer.
+William Burville was charged with assaulting George Pudney of the "Britannia," public-house.
+From the deposition of the complainant, the assault appears to have arisen from the defendant's having gone into Pudney's house in an intoxicated state, at a late hour in the evening, and requested to have some beer.
 Defendant denied the assault; but Price, policeman, said that he saw the assault committed, and Pudney complained of being much hurt.
 Mrs. Alton also said that Burville said he would murder Pudney. - Fined 3s. and 10s. costs.

 From the Dover Express and East Kent Intelligencer, Saturday 7 July, 1860.